NSMBW-Community/Reggie-Updated/readme.md

 If you are using the source release:

 - Python 2.7 (or newer) (3.5 or newer recommended) - https://www.python.org
-- PyQt; the required version depends on the version of Python you're using:
+- Qt for Python or PyQt; your options depend on the version of Python you're using:
   - If using Python 2.x: PyQt 4.8 (or newer, but less than 5) — https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4
+  - If using Python 3.x, either of the following:
+    - Qt for Python 5.12 (or newer) — `pip install PySide2`
-  - If using Python 3.x: PyQt 5.11 (or newer) — `pip install PyQt5`
+    - PyQt 5.11 (or newer) — `pip install PyQt5`
 - NSMBLib 0.4.1 - https://github.com/RoadrunnerWMC/NSMBLib-Updated (optional)

 If you have a prebuilt/frozen release (for Windows or Mac OS)